orbs-network/orbs-spec/behaviors/services/consensus-core.md

 * You can optimize warm up by running the logic in `RequestNewResultsBlock` right now.

 &nbsp;
-## `RequestNewResultsBlock` (method)
+## `RequestNewResultsBlock` (method) <!-- tal can finish -->

-> Performed by the leader only, upon request from the algorithm.
+> Performed by the leader only, upon request from the algorithm to perform the execution phase.

-> The Consensus core receives the transactions block directly from the Ordering Consensus (Same nodes/cores in V1)
+* The transactions block for this block height should be cached from previous call to `RequestNewTransactionsBlock`.
 * Execute the ordered transactions set by calling `VirtualMachine.ProcessTransactionSet`, creating receipts and a state diff.
 * Build Results Block
   * Current protocol version (0x1)
   * Virtual chain
-  * Block height is incremented from previous block (the latest).
+  * Block height is given, panic if not it's incremented from previous block (the latest).
-  * Hash pointer to the previous (latest) block - SHA256(Block header)
+  * Hash pointer to the previous (latest) results block: SHA256(Block header)
   * 64b unix time stamp
-  * The merkle root hash of the block's transactions receipts
+  * The merkle root hash of the transactions receipts in the block
-  * The merkle root of the state diff
+  * The hash of the state diff in the block
-  * Hash pointer to the transactions block of the same height - SHA256(Block header)
+  * Hash pointer to the transactions block of the same height: SHA256(Block header)
   * Merkle root of the state prior to the block execution, retrived by calling `StateStroage.GetStateHash`
   * Bloom filter
-    * Set H(1,tx_id) for each transaction's tx_id // TBD sender_address, smart_contract_address.
+    * Set H(1,tx_id) for each transaction's tx_id (concat byte with value 0x01 with tx_id and insert)

 ## `ValidateTransactionsBlock` (method)
 > Performed upon request from the algorithm recieving a block proposal.